kapouer/matchdom/README.md

 It's possible to set an attribute with an expression in a text node.

-When targeting a class attributes, values are added using `classList.add`.
+When targeting a class attribute, values are added using `classList.add`.

 ### url:name

 The name parameter is optional as for attr:name (which is called by this filter).

-Merges a value that is part of an url attribute, into a target attribute, with the following rules:
+This filter merges a value that is part of an url attribute, into a target attribute with the following rules:

 - if url has no pathname, prepend pathname of target attribute if any
 - if url has no query, append the query of target attribute if any
 - if url has both, overwrite target attribute

 ### magnet:selector